wp-plugins/app-store-assistant/readme.txt

 	* Supported Devices list

 = 2.6 =
-* Fixed issue where Mac app icons were cut off in CSS
+* Fixed: Issue where Mac app icons were cut off in CSS
-* Fixed Button Margins
+* Fixed: Button Margins
-* Made "Show Full Description" button smaller
+* Changed: Made "Show Full Description" button smaller
-* Softened buttons
+* Changed: Softened buttons
-* Made CSS easier to edit for buttons
+* Updated: Made CSS easier to edit for buttons

 = 2.5 =
-* Bug Fix
+* Fixed: Minor Bug Fix

 = 2.4 =
-* Fixed issue if Apple returned an invalid image link
+* Fixed: Issue if Apple returned an invalid image link
-* Added additional CSS entries for customization
+* Added: Additional CSS entries for customization

 = 2.3 =
 * Initial public release on Wordpress.org

 = 2.2 =
 * Initial addition to svn
-* Changed screenshot title to Mac or iPhone depending on shortcode
+* Changed: screenshot title to Mac or iPhone depending on shortcode

 = 2.0 =
-* Fixed issues with CSS
+* Fixed: Issues with CSS
-* Updated to use Affiliate links
+* Updated: Now uses Affiliate links
-* Added separate support shortcode for Mac App Store
+* Added: Separate support shortcode for Mac App Store
-* Added preference for Linkshare affiliate code
+* Added: Preference for Linkshare affiliate code

 = 1.7 =
-* Fixed icon sizing issue
+* Fixed: Icon sizing issue

 = 1.0 =
 * Internal release

 == Upgrade Notice ==

-None.
+In Version 5.0 the shortcodes appStore_IDsearch and ios_asaf_atomfeed have been deprecated.
+The functionality of appStore_IDsearch has been moved to the Settings page.
+You should change the shortcode from ios_asaf_atomfeed to *asaf_atomfeed*.

+In Version 5.6 the Cacheing system has been replaced.
+It is recommended that you clear the caches before upgrading.

 == Note ==